mmeewis/TL15/exercise2/README.md

 * Select From : Schema
 * Upload from disk
 * Click "Upload Schema Definition"
-* Select "summit-tl15.schema.json" downloaded in "Step 1"
+* Select "summit-tl15.schema.json" in the TL15-Master/resources folder on your Desktop
 * You should see "Valid Schema Selected"
 * Create and Open form